-The Dosa Mastiff, or Korean Mastiff, is by far the largest breed to originate from South Korea.
-Weighing up to nearly 200 pounds, the Dosa can seem really intimidating, but they’re not.
+The Dosa Mastiff, otherwise known as the Korean Mastiff, is the largest breed to originate from South Korea.
+Weighing up to nearly 200 pounds, the Dosa Mastiff may seem really intimidating, but they’re not.

 In fact, they’ve been called the “gentle giants of Korea.”
-They break the traditional image and mold of a mastiff dog, which is refreshing.
+They break the traditional image and mold of the aggressive mastiff dogs.
 Rather, the Dosa Mastiff is good-tempered, sweet and loving.
-They’re the ultimate companions among large dogs from Korea.

-The reason why they’re such calm dogs is because they were primarily bred as show dogs.
+The reason why they’re such calm dogs is because they’re primarily bred as show dogs.
 Breeders didn’t need them to be great protectors like with other mastiffs.
 An obedient and docile temperament was more favorable for show competitions.

 Dosas have extremely smooth coats with a shiny gloss.
 The colors of the coat are extremely beautiful, ranging from a deep brown to a red mahogany.
 However, these dogs can still be dominant dogs due to the sheer size.
 In other words, you’ll need to establish dominance to keep them in check.

 Malaysia is not an Asian country you would think of for having unique and exotic dog breeds.
 Though the country doesn’t have many internationally famous dog breeds, they have dogs popular within the country.

 The Telomian was originally bred by the aboriginal people of Malaysia.
 What’s unique about them is their special ability to climb and jump.
 The Orang Asli people built elevated huts to avoid encounters with dangerous animals.
-Because of this, these dogs needed to learn to climb.
+For this reason, these dogs needed to learn to climb.

 In the 1960’s, anthropologist Orville Elliot discovered this breed and brought them back to the United States.
 By 1970, the Telomian Dog Club of America was established and breeders started producing more dogs.

 Physically, the Telomian is unique for its elongated back and short, smooth coat.
 They can come in various shades of white and sable with a black mask.
-Standing just 18 inches tall, the Telomian is a small dog breed with a blue, purple or black-ish tongue – similiar to the Chinese Chow.
+Standing just 18 inches tall, the Telomian is a small dog breed with a blue, purple or blackish tongue – like the Chinese Chow.

 Indonesia is another South East Asian country with few that many people know.
 Still, it doesn’t mean this beautiful country doesn’t have equally beautiful dog breeds.